-Although the Authority has stated that divestitures are in principle preferable to behavioural commitments, its practice in this respect seems to reflect a more positive approach to behavioural remedies than the practice of the European Commission: in all but one (case 38/2006, Lactogal/International Diaries, Decision of 15 January 2007) of the fifteen cases approved subject to commitments since 2003, behavioural remedies were imposed.
-However, in Arriva/Barraqueiro (case 37/2004, Decision of 25 November 2005), the first merger prohibited by the Authority, a large set of behavioural remedies was outright rejected, the Authority clearly stating that behavioural remedies were not capable "as such" of eliminating the competition concerns resulting from the merger.
-This appears to be a stand-alone case in an area where the Authority seems to enjoy considerable discretion, since all subsequent clearance decisions with commitments contain large and complex sets of behavioural remedies (see cases 8/2006, Sonae/PT, Decision of 28 December 2006, 15/2006, BCP/BPI, Decision of 16 March 2007 and 57/2006, TAP/Portugália, Decision of 5 June 2007).
+Although the Authority has stated that divestitures are in principle preferable to behavioural commitments, its practice in this respect seems to reflect a more positive approach to behavioural remedies than the practice of the European Commission: in all but one (case 38/2006, Lactogal/International Diaries, decision of 15 January 2007) of the twenty-two cases approved subject to commitments since 2003, behavioural remedies were imposed.
+However, in Arriva/Barraqueiro (case 37/2004, decision of 25 November 2005), the first merger prohibited by the Authority, a large set of behavioural remedies was outright rejected, the Authority clearly stating that behavioural remedies were not capable "as such" of eliminating the competition concerns resulting from the merger.
+This appears to be a stand-alone case in an area where the Authority seems to enjoy considerable discretion, since all subsequent clearance decisions with commitments (including those in which divestitutes are imposed) contain large and complex sets of behavioural remedies (see cases 8/2006, Sonae/PT, decision of 28 December 2006, 15/2006, BCP/BPI, decision of 16 March 2007, 57/2006, TAP/Portugália, decision of 5 June 2007, Bencom/NSL, Sonae/Carrefour, Pingo Doce/Plus, EDP/Pebble Hydro and EDP/Alqueva, referred in question 3.6 above, and 22/2008, Sumolis/Compal, decision of 14 August 2008).